Novaline-product-dev/Blender/README.md

 ## Why?
 We hypothesize that humans and computers working together can create more efficiently and effectively together than separately.
+The main intended application, currently, is in new product development, particularly in the ideation and concept screening phases.

 ## What is Next for Blender?
 In no particular order, we hope to accomplish the following with Blender: